fnproject/tutorials/ContainerAsFunction/README.md

 Once deployed you can use `fn invoke` to call the `hello2` function.
-Which makes sense since all we've done is use the CLI to deploy the exact same image and defined the exact same route as before.
+Which makes sense since all we've done is use the CLI to deploy the exact same image and defined the exact same function as before.
 We've simply automated the process.

 Try out the same command you ran earlier with our newly defined `hello2` function.